 The main information still provided regularly by the Department is the numbers removed or returned (‘voluntarily’ or involuntarily) from offshore processing countries through its monthly updates on Operation Sovereign Borders, which began in September 2013.
 The numbers living in the Regional Processing Centres was also published in these updates as well as more detailed breakdowns in the Department of Home Affairs’ monthly detention statistics.

-- 3,127 people have been sent to Nauru or PNG as part of offshore processing arrangements since 19 July 2013 (when the then Prime Minister announced that they would no longer be resettled in Australia).
+- Since 13 August 2012, 4,177 people have been sent to Nauru or PNG as part of offshore processing arrangements (of which 3,127 were sent since 19 July 2013, when the then Prime Minister announced that they would no longer be resettled in Australia).

 - Up till 18 February 2019, there had been 1,246 people transferred to Australia for medical reasons (including accompanying family members) since offshore processing began.
-Of these, there were 898 still remaining in Australia, including 807 refugees and 257 children, with 7 people not recognised as refugees and 64 whose status had not been determined (including 29 children).
+By 26 March 2019, there were 953 still remaining in Australia

 - In 2017-2018, 35 people were transferred to Australia primarily for medical reasons.
 In 2018-2019 up until 26 March 2019, 461 people had been transferred to Australia

 - As of 6 April 2019, 1 person had been transferred to Australia under the Medevac legislation, and that person had not been transferred to Christmas Island